SunnyCat2013/lizhenyang.github.io/posts/English/level5.md

 - One of the most popular career for kids is to become an astronauts.
 - When she arrived, she wasn't sure she was in the right place.
 - She felt a bit awkward, and out of place.
+- She had always felt like an outsider, with only a couple of close friends.
 - At first, she didn't recognize anyone.
 - Her husband agreed to take care of things, while she was away.
 - It had been replaced by some apartment buildings.